MaoCrypto79/Adelaide-Python-Meetup-Code/README.md

 # Adelaide-Python-Meetup-Code

-Hi all thanks for caomming to the Adelaide Python Meet up
+Hi all thanks for comming to the Adelaide Python Meetup

-Here you will find the code and all the examples I showed.
+Here you will find the code and all the examples I showed up in our talk.

 Have in mind that the code is not heavily commented !
 I will do my best to get better commments for new code.